 I made mini doughnuts for Easter, covered them in melted white chocolate, and decorated them with various colours of sprinkles.

-Whilst you’re at you, you should give my recipe for raspberry jam mini doughnuts with a caramelised white chocolate dipping sauce a whirl – Recipe
+Whilst you’re at it, you should give my recipe for raspberry jam mini doughnuts with a caramelised white chocolate dipping sauce a whirl – Recipe

 - 200g flour